Informatievlaanderen/GIPOD/.github/ISSUE_TEMPLATE/0-question-for-support-template.md

 ---
-name: Question for Support template
+name: Question
-about: Describe this issue template's purpose here.
+about: Describe your question here.
 title: ''
-labels: help wanted
+labels:
 assignees: ''

 ---